eoinparkinson/thunkable-templates/portfolio/index.md

 ---
 title: Templates
-subtitle: There are more templates on the way.
-We promise!
+subtitle: There are new templates being added constantly, but here is what's currently available!
 layout_style: tiles
 menus:
   main: